About the Book : Dave Dawson at Dunkirk

 The World War incident that inspired Christopher Nolan’s latest masterpiece.

 17 year-old Dave wakes up sometime in 1940 in a hotel in Paris, thinking about how lucky he is to be in war-torn Europe with his dad.
 But then Hitler invades France and his dad is duty-bound.
 Dave is now supposed to catch a boat to Dover, England and safety.

-Robert Sidney Bowen, Jr. (1900 – April 11, 1977) was a World War I aviator, newspaper journalist, magazine editor and author who was born in Boston, Massachusetts and died of cancer in Honolulu, Hawaii at the age of 76.
+Robert Sidney Bowen, Jr. (1900, October 4 – April 11, 1977) was a World War I aviator, newspaper journalist, magazine editor and author who was born in Boston, Massachusetts.
 He is best known for his boys' series books written during World War II, the Dave Dawson War Adventure Series and the Red Randall Series.
-Robert Sidney Bowen wrote the Red Randall and Dave Dawson series under the name R. Sidney Bowen and other fiction (sports and westerns) under the pseudonym James Robert Richard.
+He also worked under the name R. Sidney Bowen and under the pseudonym James Robert Richard.

 * the prices are for a maximum 250 BnW inside pages (60,000 words) paperback.